opensearch-project/documentation-website/_clients/logstash/advanced-config.md

 You can see a field named `ua` with a number of keys including the browser name and version, the OS, and the device.

-You could Opensearch Dashboards to create a pie chart that shows how many visitors are from mobile devices and how many are desktop users.
+You could OpenSearch Dashboards to create a pie chart that shows how many visitors are from mobile devices and how many are desktop users.
 Or, you could get statistics on which browser versions are popular.

 ## Enriching geographical data